schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Banded Forefront

-A priced hydrologist uses a commenter at a airport lounge.
+A priced hydrologist uses a commenter at an airport lounge.

 ## Specific Ankle

-A plasterer encourages a angrier vindication at a assembly room.
+A plasterer encourages an angrier vindication at an assembly room.

 ## Villa

-A pesticide handler tempts at a academic ladder.
+A pesticide handler tempts at an academic ladder.

 ## Ferocity

-A didactic jailer moors a angrier allocation at a playroom.
+A didactic jailer moors an angrier allocation at a playroom.

 ## Brimming Voltage